 What’s The Difference Between Cacao Powder & Cacao Nibs?

-Cacao comes in many practical forms, but cacao nibs and cacao powder are the two most common products you'll find on the market.
-Wildly Organic carries both fermented and non-fermented raw cacao powders, and fermented and non-fermented raw cacao nibs (learn the difference between fermented and non-fermented cacao products!).
+Cacao comes in many practical forms, but nibs and powder are the two most common products on the market.
+Wildly Organic carries fermented and non-fermented raw cacao powders and fermented and non-fermented raw cacao nibs (learn the difference between fermented and non-fermented cacao products!).

 What Is Cacao Powder?

 Cacao powder is created by grinding down cacao beans and extracting the cacao butter (the fat component of the cacao bean).
 Most cacao products have undergone fermentation unless specified as being non-fermented.
 Fermenting reduces the cacao bean's natural bitterness while also enhancing the cocoa flavor.
 Wildly Organic’s Fermented Cacao Powder is naturally fermented in banana leaves for three to five days.